-One of the most important things you can do for your student’s success is setting an example they can remember and follow.
+One of the most important things you can do for your student’s success is to set an example they can remember and follow.
 Younger minds are easier to bend and reshape.
 Therefore, you should be putting out the best version of yourself when entering the classroom.

 Dress to impress, practice empathy, and lead by example.
 Adults tend to remember their grade school teachers as role models.
-If you think they will ever forget you, think again because you don’t want them remembering you for all the wrong reasons.
+If you think they will ever forget you, think again because you don’t want them to remember you for all the wrong reasons.

 Some students may be coming from troubled family backgrounds.
 Thus, they may look up to you as a role model instead of their folks at home.
 Showing such students how to grow into better people will positively impact their lives and the overall community.